ipfs/community/js-code-guidelines.md

 **In practice:**

-- Update each package.json and README.md to have a `maintainer` field.
+- Update each package.json and README.md to have a `lead-maintainer` field.
 - Update packages table on each entry module (e.g https://github.com/ipfs/js-ipfs#packages) to also list the maintainer for each.
 - Protect the master branch and only grant permissions for merge to the Maintainer and the Tech Lead, only.
 - Grant publish permission to the Maintainer and Tech Lead, only.